cfengine/documentation/reference/enterprise-api-ref/cmdb-api.markdown

 tags: [reference, enterprise, API, CMDB, classes, variables]
 ---

-Configuration management database API enables you to manage classes and variables for specific hosts.
+The configuration management database (CMDB) API enables you to manage classes and variables for specific hosts.

 ## List CMDB